Civil and Environmental Engineering Graduate Orientation:

 • Registering your vehicle in California (if you have one)

 Please take the time now to understand the steps required so you can start early.
 More information can be found here.
+Also, check out the the checklist on how to establish intent here.

 Course Registration and Faculty Advisors